loader image

 Waterbird ‘had the distinction of being the first successful British hydro-aeroplane.’ – Flight magazine, 7 December 1912.
 More precisely, the first outside of France and the USAThe world’s first successful flight to use a stepped float, it was only achieved after considerable experimentation by Wakefield over 2 years and when a second step was added at the stern.
 The design of floats had become a science of its own.
 The floats were built by Borwick & Sons, boat builders of Bowness.

-Photographs of Waterbird in flight and text occupied the entire front page of magazines: The Car (24 January 1912)The Aeroplane (25 January 1912), Flight (27 January 1912) and The Aero (February 1912).
+Photographs of Waterbird in action and text occupied the entire front page of magazines: The Car (24 January 1912)The Aeroplane (25 January 1912), Flight (27 January 1912) and The Aero (February 1912).
 Also, there was a feature in the French magazine Le Plein Air (16 February 1912).

 The above Aeroplane magazine article included that, in spite of bad weather, Waterbird had by then made about 60 flights over 38 days, the furthest for 20 miles and up to 800 feet and was regarded as being extremely successful.
+This photo was taken on 18 January.

 The Westmorland Gazette of 24 February 1912 reported not only on a successful flight by Gnosspelius but also on experiments by Wakefield to enable the carrying of a passenger.
 Such a flight by Waterbird culminated in a landing when the float dipped and went under the water so that the whole structure submerged.
 Adams and Wakefield escaped with a wetting and Waterbird was none the worse.
 Recovery was carried out by Borwicks using a barge fitted with a pile-driver.